 The Formal Philosophy Group (FPG) at Columbia University is a faculty-student group dedicated to the study of the relation between formal methods and general philosophical investigation.
-FPG holds regular meetings throughout the academic year.
-For 2012-2013, the meetings cover a variety of topics in foundations of probability, rational choice, and games.
+FPG holds regular meetings throughout the academic year which cover a variety of topics in mathematical/philosophical logic, foundations of probability, rational choice.
 A schedule of meetings can be found at FPG's website.
-Please direct further inquiries to Yang Liu (firstname.lastname@example.org).
+Please direct further inquiries to Robby Finley (firstname.lastname@example.org).

 French Translation and Reading Group (Professor Frederick Neuhouser):

 The French Translation and Reading Group meets once a week, one semester per year, to read, translate, and discuss philosophical texts in the original French.
 Please direct inquiries to Professor Neuhouser (email@example.com).